HEN Ireland is a non-profit support network for families, run voluntarily by home educating parents.

-We have a general enquiry email address for those considering home education and we endeavour to reply to you as soon as possible.
-In addition HEN members receive a complete list of regional contacts who are on the end of the phone or email to offer advice on the practical issues surrounding home educating in Ireland.
+We have a general enquiry email address for those considering home education and we endeavour to reply to you as soon as possible. email@example.com

 Our voluntary regional contacts can put you in touch with local families and provide details of meet-ups in your area.
-These meet-ups provide an opportunity for parents to get together and chat over coffee about all the mutually relevant topics associated with raising a family.
+There are also many groups set up on Facebook to help you find home education meet-ups close to your locality.
+Please note these groups are run independently by local families who may or may not be HEN members.
+Home education meet-ups provide an opportunity for parents to get together and chat over coffee about all the mutually relevant topics associated with raising a family.
 It also gives children the chance to meet other home educating children and to chat and play together.
 HEN Ireland can provide insurance for these meet-ups.

 Periodic newsletters are published for both adults and children.
 The newsletters are generated from articles and news submitted by our members about their experiences of home education, short stories, photographs and useful resources.